 Bali, 1978.
 A distant memory, more like a dream.
-In my mind a mystical blend of a stunningly beautiful island, my youth, an exotic culture, and the most awesome waves in the world in a haze of magic mushrooms.
+In my mind a mystical blend of a stunningly beautiful island, my youth, an exotic culture, and the most awesome waves in the world, all in a haze of magic mushrooms.
 I was 20 and visiting my parents stationed in the Philippines, Subic Bay.
 My older brother Craig told me we had to go to Bali for the ultimate experience.
 Back then it was largely an unknown place to Americans, known only by a few surfing articles as the ultimate left tube, Uluwatu.
 I had no idea what I was in for.
 My brother went on ahead, first to Thailand, then Bali, and I followed several weeks later.
 Manila, Singapore, Jakarta, Denpasar.
 He met me at the airport on a motorcycle.
-The first things he said was “this place will blow your mind” — and it did.
+The first thing he said was “this place will blow your mind” — and it did.

 It was magical.
 We traveled the narrow roads to Kuta Beach, dogging the Bemos.
-Kuta, then a small beach town with a few shops, restaurants and discos catering to the largely Aussie tourists with a few european and American tourists.
-I rented a Losmen at Wayan Kedith for 500 Rupiah a day (about US $1.25) and a motorcycle to get around with my surfboard.
+Kuta, then a small beach town with a few shops, restaurants and discos catering to the largely Aussie tourists with a few European and American tourists.
+I rented a Losmen from Wayan Kedith for 500 Rupiah a day (about US $1.25) and a motorcycle to get around with my surfboard.
 That’s all I needed.
 We surfed Kuta beach, Legian, Nusa Dua, and made the trek out to the temple at Uluwatu — the SW tip of the island.
-End of the earth; a temple guarded by monkeys perched on a 300 foot cliff which ran straight down to a spectacular coral reef.
+End of the earth: a temple guarded by monkeys perched on a 300 foot cliff which ran straight down to a spectacular coral reef.
 Prior to our departure that day we had “blue meanie” omelettes in Kuta and our trip to Ulu was like a magical trip to Pepperland: bright colors, clear skies, but somehow amazingly funny — we couldn’t stop laughing.
 The temple, the monkeys, the trip down to the beach, snorkeling on the reef, are still crystal clear in my mind.

-Days later the winds were right and we made the trek out to the Uluwatu surf spot.
+Days later the winds were right and we made the trek out to Uluwatu.
 Biked out with my board in my arm.
 Parked on the side of the road and walked through green fields and streams with board boys and soft drink girls.
 We had it to ourselves; not perfect but great fun.
 Climb down into the cave and out through the surf.
 Clean, warm, crystal-clear water, the jagged reef right just below the surface and an endless left break that peeled off down the coast.

 Movie I made from my visit to Bali in 1978.